Imagine being lost in the woods without a compass; what survival skill advice will you follow?

-- Avoid swimming at dawn, dusk, at night, or in murky waters.
+- Avoid swimming at dawn, dusk, night, or in murky waters.

-These are when the shark is tracking fish, and you do not want it to misidentify you as prey.
+These are when the shark tracks fish, and you do not want it to misidentify you as prey.

-- Do not go into water that sharks frequent if you have a cut and or bleeding.
+- If you have a cut or bleeding, do not go into water that sharks frequent.
 Also, do not urinate in the water.
 Blood and urine have the same effect.
 The shark’s sense of smell is exceptionally accurate.
-Sharks can recognize a drop of blood in the water, miles away.
+Sharks can recognize a drop of blood in the water miles away.

 - Avoid going near fishing boats or individuals fishing.
-Unwanted fish and fish parts, with blood, are discarded in the water, attracting sharks.
+Unwanted fish and parts with blood are discarded in the water, attracting sharks.

 How to Survive a Shark Attack in the Water